Use the link below to see the answers to common questions asked about mining, oil exploration, Karak International Oil and Jordan.

 How much shale oil is in Karak International Oil’s deposits?

 KIO’s Concession Agreement (CA) area at Al-Lajjun contains around 300 million barrels of recoverable oil.
-KIO's initial average production will generate around 4,000 barrels per day and 15 megawatts of electrical power.
+KIO's production will generate 25,000 barrels per day of refined products and 15 megawatts of electrical power.

 Isn’t mining harmful to the environment?